How can the EU deliver clean, reliable and affordable energy?

 Senior Policy Officer, Energy Storage Europe

-Director for International Energy at the Department for Energy Security and Net Zero (DESNZ), UK Mission
+Deputy Director, EU and Europe, Department for Energy Security and Net Zero

 Sebastian